 I believe that my child is in good health, and affirm that my child’s participation in the above named program activities will in no way aggravate any condition(s) present.
 If in doubt, I will seek further medical advice.

-The undersigned does consent that photographs, video or motion pictures may be taken of the named applicant during the camp period, and that said photographs, video or motion pictures may be published in newspapers, magazines, television, publicity releases and/or other media, displayed in the clinic lobby, or used for clinical, research or program presentations by staff members of the HTC.
+I consent that photographs, video or motion pictures may be taken of my child during the camp period, and that said photographs, video or motion pictures may be published in newspapers, magazines, television, publicity releases and/or other media, displayed in the clinic lobby, or used in program presentations by staff members of the HTC.

-The undersigned, in case of emergency and in the event the undersigned cannot be reached by telephone, does hereby give permission for medical treatment by a physician or hospital selected by the Camp Director or staff of HTC.
-Such permission shall include any and all medical treatment which is necessary or desirable in the absolute discretion of any such physician or hospital.
-This medical care shall include, but is not limited to, examinations, treatments, immunizations, injections, anesthesia, surgery, and other procedures, etc.

 I have had sufficient time to review and seek explanation of the provisions contained above, have carefully read them, understand them fully, and agree to be bound by them.
 After careful deliberation, I voluntarily give my consent and agree to this Release, Assumption of Risk and Waiver.
 If the participant is under 18 years of age, the parent or guardian in consideration of this request accepts the above terms and grants permission for their child’s participation.